the-london-eye

 • From Westminster Station, travelers should take exit one and follow the directional signs toward Westminster Pier.

-• The London Eye is within comfortable walking distance of this location.
+• The millennium wheel London is within comfortable walking distance of this location.

 • Plan your visit via Journey Planner or National Rail.